dcSpark/shinkai-tools/README.md

 Shinkai Tools serves as the ecosystem to execute Shinkai tools, provided by the Shinkai team or third-party developers, in a secure environment.
 It provides a sandboxed space for executing these tools, ensuring that they run safely and efficiently, while also allowing for seamless integration with Rust code.

 This repository is a comprehensive collection of tools and utilities designed to facilitate the integration of JavaScript and Rust code.
-It provides a framework for executing JavaScript scripts within a Rust environment, allowing for seamless communication and data exchange between the two languages.
+It provides a framework for executing Deno scripts within a Rust environment, allowing for seamless communication and data exchange between the two languages.

 The primary components of this repository include:

-* `apps/shinkai-tool-*` These are small JavaScript tools designed to perform specific tasks.
+* `apps/shinkai-tool-*` These are small Deno tools designed to perform specific tasks.
 Each tool is a self-contained project with its own configuration and build process, allowing for easy maintenance and updates.
-* `libs/shinkai-tools-builder` is a TypeScript library that provides the necessary classes and types to build new tools, making it easier to create and integrate new tools into the Shinkai ecosystem.
+* `libs/shinkai-tools-builder` type definitions to make tools more readable and easy to code.
-* `libs/shinkai-tools-runner` is a Rust library used to execute a tool in a secured and performant JavaScript environment, providing a safe and efficient way to run tools within the Shinkai ecosystem.
+* `libs/shinkai-tools-runner` is a Rust library used to execute a tool in a secured and performant Deno environment, providing a safe and efficient way to run tools within the Shinkai ecosystem.

 ## Documentation